REGISTRATION IS OPEN

 Current Environmental Issues – newspaper and magazine articles on recent environmental issues.

 Area 3 is composed of the following eleven counties: Alamance, Caswell, Chatham, Guilford, Lee, Montgomery, Moore, Orange, Person, Randolph, and Rockingham.
+If your school is located in one of these counties you can compete in the Area 3 Envirothon!

-Elon University, Piedmont Area 3 Soil & Water Conservation Districts, Natural Resources Conservation Service (NRCS), U.S. Fish & Wildlife Service, N.C.
+Area 3 Soil & Water Conservation Districts, Natural Resources Conservation Service (NRCS), U.S. Fish & Wildlife Service, N.C.
 Wildlife Resources Commission, N.C.
 Forestry Resources, and the N.C.
 Division of Soil & Water Conservation.